 Hand, foot, and mouth disease (HFMD) is a common viral infection in children.
 It can cause mouth sores and a painless rash on the hands, feet, or buttocks.
 HFMD can be easily spread from one person to another.
-It occurs more often in children under 10 years old, but anyone can get it.
+It occurs more often in children younger than 10 years old, but anyone can get it.
 HFMD is often mistaken for strep throat because the symptoms of both conditions are similar.
-Though HFMD can cause some discomfort, it’s not a serious problem.
+HFMD can cause some discomfort, but it’s not a serious problem.
 Most cases can easily be managed and treated at home.

 HFMD is usually caused by the coxsackievirus.
 It can also be caused by other viruses in the same family as coxsackievirus.
 Your child may have caught HFMD in one of the following ways: